 - “If you’re new to yoga, avoid extreme practices such as headstands, shoulder stands, the lotus position, and forceful breathing.

 - Be aware that hot yoga has special risks related to overheating and dehydration.

 - Older adults and people with health conditions should talk with their healthcare providers and yoga instructors about their individual needs.
 They may need to avoid or modify some yoga poses and practices.
 Some of the health conditions that may call for modifications in yoga include preexisting injuries, such as knee or hip injuries, lumbar spine disease, severe high blood pressure, balance issues, and glaucoma.”

 Are you looking for ways to keep your loved one more active?

-One of the many benefits of Independent Living and Assisted Living communities are the breadth of social activities and physical therapy options that are offered to residents.
+One of the many benefits of Independent Living and Assisted Living communities is the breadth of social activities and physical therapy options that are offered to residents.
 If your loved one has activities or hobbies that they enjoy like yoga, gardening, aerobics or painting (just to name a few) make sure to ask about these when you tour a community.
-If you’re looking to start a senior living search Medical Alert is here to help—we have teamed up with A Place for Mom who is the leading senior living advisory service in the United States.
+If you’re looking to start a senior living search Medical Alert is here to help—we have teamed up with A Place for Mom which is the leading senior living advisory service in the United States.
 A Place for Mom’s expert advisors help caregivers and their families find the right senior living options for their aging loved ones through personalized referrals, tour scheduling and move-in support.
 Their services come at no cost to families as A Place for Mom is paid for by its network of 17,000+ participating communities and home care providers.